Jack Weinberg: "Don't trust anyone over 30"

 Weinberg is credited with the phrase, "Don't trust anyone over 30".
 The saying exists in several variants, such as "Never trust anybody over 30".
-It has been wrongly attributed to Abbie Hoffman, Jerry Rubin, the Beatles, and others.
-Weinberg used the phrase during a November 1964 interview about the Free Speech Movement with a reporter for the San Francisco Chronicle.
-Weinberg later describe the incident as follows:
+Often misattributed to Abbie Hoffman, Jerry Rubin, the Beatles, and others, Weinberg coined the phrase during a November 1964 interview about the Free Speech Movement with a reporter for the San Francisco Chronicle.
+Weinberg later described the incident as follows:

 I was being interviewed by a newspaper reporter, and he was making me very angry.
 It seemed to me his questions were implying that we were being directed behind the scenes by Communists or some other sinister group.
 I told him we had a saying in the movement that we don't trust anybody over 30.
 It was a way of telling the guy to back off, that nobody was pulling our strings.

 On November 15, 1964, the Chronicle printed the story, quoting Weinberg as saying "We have a saying in the movement that you can't trust anybody over 30."